batden/extinguish/README.md

 git clone https://github.com/batden/extinguish.git .extinguish
 ```

-This creates a new hidden folder named **.extinguish** in your home directory.
+This creates a new hidden folder named .extinguish in your home directory.

-Copy the extinguish.sh file from the new .extingush folder to your download folder.
+Copy the extinguish.sh file from the new .extinguish folder to your download folder.

 Navigate to the download folder and make the script executable: